SowaDev/genrify/README.md

 My motivation to make this app was to learn React and to implement a functionality that I think is missing from Spotify.
 I've got big library and no way to sort it out unless by clicking manually one by one.
 It can be done using Genrify in just a few clicks.
 It might not always work perfect as Spotify Web API provides data where genre is assigned to an artist so there might be some cases where it doesn't match.
 # Deployment
 The app is up and running on Netlify https://genrify.netlify.app/.
-You have to log in using your Spotify credentials and send me an e-mail and write your e-mail address assigned to your Spotify account.
+You have to log in using your Spotify credentials and send me an e-mail with your e-mail address assigned to your Spotify account.
 Unfortunately, if you don't do it you will not be able to use the app.
 My app is still in development mode and due to Spotify Web API policy I have to whitelist your e-mail in the developer dashboard.
 # Installation
 If you don't want to use my app and/or send the e-mail or you just want to play around with the code you need to the following: